libtcod/python-tcod/docs/installation.rst

 32-bit version of Python 2 then you'll need to upgrade to a 32-bit version of Python 3 until libtcodpy can be completely removed.

+For Python 3 you'll want the latest version of `tcod`, for Python 2 you'll need to install ``tcod==6.0.7`` instead, see the Python 2.7 instructions below.

-Once you've installed python-tcod you can safely delete the ``libtcodpy/`` folder and all DLL files of a libtcodpy program, python-tcod will seamlessly take the place of libtcodpy's API.
+Once you've installed python-tcod you can safely delete the ``libtcodpy/`` folder, the ``libtcodpy.py`` script, and all the DLL files of a libtcodpy program, python-tcod will seamlessly and immediately take the place of libtcodpy's API.

-From then on anyone can follow the instructions to install python-tcod and your project will work for them regardless of their platform or bit-size.
+From then on anyone can follow the instructions in this guide to install python-tcod and your project will work for them regardless of their platform.

 Distributing
 ------------